-Have you considered buying a probate property in NJ, NY, PA?
+Have you considered buying a probate property in NC, NJ?
 Probate properties might seem like a lucrative investment, however, there are some cons of buying probate property you need to be aware of before you make your purchase.

-This blog will tell you what you need to be aware of when investing in a NJ, NY, PA probate property.
+This blog will tell you what you need to be aware of when investing in a NC, NJ probate property.

 It’s Not Going To Be Quick